Highlights and comments on Consciousness and the Brain: Deciphering How the Brain Codes Our Thoughts, Stanislas Dehaene, 2014. ISBN 978-0670025435.

 I’m freely mixing in some comments, so don’t necessarily assume everything in here was in the book.
 I do try to make it relatively clear when I insert my ideas.

 The history of consciousness studies is full of pseudoscience and general nonsense.
-Dehaene acknowledges this fact at the beginning of the book, and as a reaction consciousness was banished from serious psychological and psychiatrical research for most of the twentieth century, in favor of behavioralist analysis, which took a strictly mechanical view of the brain.
+Dehaene acknowledges this fact at the beginning of the book, and explains that, as a reaction, the study consciousness was banished from serious psychological and psychiatrical research for most of the twentieth century.
+Instead, behavioralist analysis, which takes a strictly objective look at the brain’s behavior, was the main focus of theories of these fields until the late twentieth century.
 Yet advances in probing methods available to science, and a more rigorous approach to reported subjective experiences, reintegrated consciousness at a central place in neuroscience research.

-This book understands consciousness as conscious access, the fact that the mind’s object of focus becomes available to the entirety of the brain’s systems.
+The book understands or defines consciousness as conscious access, the fact that the mind’s object of focus becomes available to the entirety of the brain’s systems.
 It is contrasted with vigilance, essentially the state of being not-asleep, and attention, the ability of the brain to focus its activity on something in particular.
 While the conscious access–consciousness equivalence can be debated, I think the book’s insights are valuable even if you don’t agree with that distinction.
-In fact, in order for humanity to become able to decide whether this equivalence is good, we probably need more data of the kind this book provides.
+In fact, in order to become able to decide whether this equivalence is good, we probably need more data of the kind this book provides.

 What makes a state of mind conscious or not?
 Dehaene exposes several experiments have been proposed to probe at this conscious-unconscious boundary.

 [How valid is fMRI?
-This is an important question, because fMRI experiments underlie many of the book’s results, and fMRI has been the subject of harsh criticism, in particular as dead salmon have confounded common statistical method.
+This is an important question, because fMRI experiments underlie many of the book’s results, and fMRI has been the subject of harsh criticism, in particular as dead salmons have confounded common statistical methods used to process fMRI results.
 The book does however spend a lot of time discussing alternative interpretations for various experiments, and corrected experiments that have been performed to validate or disconfirm these interpretations, most of which seem to have succeeded in replicating the original effects.]

 Another related experiment is that of subliminal images.
 In this experiment, subjects are shown images, frequently either words or faces, very briefly (~50ms is typical).
 While the brain is capable of becoming conscious of an image flashed for a brief period of time, this ability disappears if masking is used: images of interest are flashed between other scrambled images.
 This type of experiment reveals a number of things.